7 Best Cushioned Tennis Shoes in 2024

 • We buy cushioned tennis kicks from different brands using our own funds.
 No review is published without actual tests on the tennis court playing actual matches.

-• We wear the shoes in real-life tennis matches to assess their out-of-the-box fit, comfort, and break-in period.
+• We test the shoes in tennis matches to assess their out-of-the-box fit, comfort, and break-in period.
 We check the weight, ankle support, and outsole traction.
 We put the shoes under the real pressure of the sport to further check their performance and durability.

 • Each review is also enriched by the data we acquire in our lab by measuring the parameters of the shoes.
 We also run our saw through the shoes to bust them open and detect all their existing components.